 |Applicant Competition||Very Low|

-Can I get into BAC?
-The school has a 99% acceptance rate.
-Last year, 1,478 out of 1,490 applicants were admitted making Belmont Abbey College an easy school to get into with a very good chance of acceptance assuming you meet the requirements.
-Academically, it has easy requirements for admission test scores, generally admitting students who score in the top 56 percent.
+How hard is it to get into BAC and can I get accepted?
+The school has a 81% acceptance rate ranking it #49 in North Carolina for lowest rate of acceptance.
+Last year, 1,721 out of 2,134 applicants were admitted making Belmont Abbey College an easy school to get into with a very good chance of acceptance assuming you meet the requirements.
+Academically, it has average requirements for admission test scores, generally admitting students who score in the top 61 percent.
 Belmont Abbey College typically accepts and attracts "B" average high school students.
-Only 27% of those admitted chose to enroll in the school.
+Only 21% of those admitted chose to enroll in the school.
 Most incoming freshmen graduated in the top half of their high school class.

 |SAT Test||25th Percentile Score|